haripriyameruva/planets-test/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See prerequisites and Installing instuctions to how to run the project.
+All the test are written in [***PlanetsTest.java***](https://github.com/haripriyameruva/planets-test/blob/master/src/test/java/co/swapi/planets/test/PlanetsTest.java)

 ### Prerequisites